quasarframework/app-extension-apollo/README-template.md

  |-------|------------|----------|-----------|
  | ![Statements](#statements# "Make me better!") | ![Branches](#branches# "Make me better!") | ![Functions](#functions# "Make me better!") | ![Lines](#lines# "Make me better!")

-This it the official Quasar 1.0 App-Extension for graphql.
+This is the official Quasar 1.0 App-Extension for graphql.

 ## Installation
 IN DEVELOPMENT, DO NOT USE YET.